nicholashibberd/bouncing-vim/README.md

 In both cases:

 - the plugins will be cloned from github into `~/.vim/bundle/`
-- existing plugins will be skipped (based on the github name)
+- existing plugins will be skipped (based on the name of the github repo)

-Also see [read and write options](#read-write-options) if you want to enable quick save with `CTRL-s`.
+Also see [read and write options] (#read-write-options) if you want to enable quick save with `CTRL-s`.

 ### <a name="install-tmux-source-ubuntu"></a>Install tmux 1.9 from source (only Ubuntu)